ozwillo/ozwillo-datacore/README.md

 Documentation
 --------------

-See online API (ask URL to Pole Numerique or run your own local Datacore) and its packaged examples, [wiki](https://github.com/ozwillo/ozwillo-datacore/wiki) and Java tests.
+See online API (ask URL to Ozwillo or run your own local Datacore) and its packaged examples, [wiki](https://github.com/ozwillo/ozwillo-datacore/wiki) and Java tests.

 Documentation still can be improved.
 If something is missing, ask us about it.
 Especially missing is a more formal description of supported data resources : what field types are supported, how to model them, how they behave (especially Map, List and external vs embedded Resource fields types) ; and wider, documentation of the metamodel itself : field types, Mixin (light, reusable, multiple) types and inheritance, security and mediation configuration...